-Aldosterone Antagonists: Potassium-Sparing Diuretics
+Aldosterone Antagonists: Potassium-Sparing Diuretics: Uses,

 Aldosterone antagonists block the hormone aldosterone, helping the body excrete sodium and water while retaining potassium.
 They're essential for heart failure and can also treat high blood pressure and hormonal conditions like PCOS.